joeyaiello/PowerShell-RFC/2-Draft-Accepted/RFCXXXX-MSI-Installation-Path.md

   an in-place update of that stable build shall be performed.
 * When a preview MSI is run on a machine that already has a preview PowerShell Core 6.x installed, an in-place update of that preview build shall be performed.
-* No installation of a preview build shall interfere with a stable build, and vice versa
+* By default, no installation of a preview build shall interfere with a stable build, and vice versa
     * This includes an implicit requirement that `Install-PowerShellRemoting.ps1` create a different endpoint name for the preview build.
     * A UI option will be added to the MSI to add the product to the path.
       The option will be defaulted on for stable builds and off for preview builds.

 ## Alternate Considerations and Proposals